w431/chrome-extension-search-youtube-selected-text/README.md

     - Open Chrome and go to `chrome://extensions/`.
     - Enable "Developer mode" at the top right.
     - Click on "Load unpacked" and select the `dist` folder from your project directory.

+## Supported Languages
+- English
+- French
+- Arabic

+Feel free to translate this extension to your language.
+Contributions are welcome!

 ## License